tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 ### Update backend service implementation

 Update `RaDecImpl.scala` to inject the repository dependency.
-We will also an implicit execution context that can be passed into this class since our `RaDecRepository` class requires one.
+We will also need an implicit execution context curried into this class since our `RaDecRepository` class requires one.

 Scala
 : @@snip [RaDecImpl.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/db/RaDecImpl.scala) { #add-repository  }